How to Export and Manage PDFs in Gravity Forms

 If you map a PDF field to a File Upload field, you’ll have the option to automatically embed the uploaded image into that PDF field.
 Signatures will also be embedded into mapped PDF fields.

-Once you’ve mapped all your Gravity Forms fields to your PDF template, click the X in the top right corner of the modal to exit the visual template mapper.
+Once you’ve mapped all your Gravity Forms fields to your PDF template, click the Apply & Close button to save your field mappings and exit the visual template mapper.

 You can click on the Advanced tab to configure additional settings for the generated PDF.

-The User and Admin Password settings will set a required password to view or make changes to the PDF, respectively.
+The Owner and User Password settings will allow you to enter a required password to view or make changes to the PDF, respectively.

 The File Permissions setting allows you to control what the end user can do with the PDF, including if they can print, modify or copy it.

-The Download Permissions setting defines who can download the PDF: anyone at all, anyone the link that contains the secure token or the logged in user that submitted the entry.
+The Enable Public Access setting defines who can download the PDF: anyone at all, anyone with the link that contains the secure token or the logged in user that submitted the entry.

 You can also choose to remove all the interactive form fields from the PDF, preventing the end user from making any modifications to the data entered.

-When you’ve got everything configured, click Update Settings to save the feed.
+When you’ve got everything configured, click Save Settings to save the feed.

 Displaying a Link to the PDF